danzeeeman/citibike-decompiled/README.md

 		3|elng|REAL|0||0
 		4|bikelanes|REAL|0||0

-if you run `select * from bikelanes;` you should see TONS of starting and end points read to be drawn on a map
+if you run `select * from bikelanes;` you should see TONS of starting and end points ready to be drawn on a map

 branch.json looks like it has all of the locations